 Dan Farnum was born and raised in the blue-collar town of Saginaw, Michigan.
 Dan received his MFA from the San Francisco Art Institute and BFA from the University of Michigan.
-He is currently an Associate Professor of Photography at The University of Tulsa.
+He is currently an Associate Professor of Photography.

 He is the recipient of notable awards, such as Best in Show in the Midwest Contemporary exhibition from Natasha Egan and Karen Irvine at the Museum of Contemporary Photography, an award from Ann Pallesen at Photo Center Northwest in Seattle, two prizes from the Paul Sack Architectural Photography Contest at the San Francisco Art Institute, and the Juror's Selection Award given by Christopher Rauschenberg in an exhibition at the Center for Fine Art Photography.
 For his work included in the exhibition Landscape Interrupted at the Coconino Center for the Arts, Dan received an award from William Jenkins, curator of the New Topographic exhibition at the International Museum of Photography at the George Eastman House.